MIC-DKFZ/semantic_segmentation/README.md

 Since the VOC2010 dataset contains a lot of unnecessary stuff (for this repo), only the needed data is extracted and merged with the transformed label data from *trainval/*.
 Run the following script which creates a new folder structure with only the relevant and transformed data.
 ````
-Code
+python datasets/utils/process_VOC2010_Context.py home/.../Datasets/
 ````
+Afterward a new dataset is created and the data from *trainval* and *VOCtrainval_03-May-2010*  is not further needed.
-Afterward you should have a dataset which looks like this.
+The new dataset looks like this:
 ````
 Datasets
     └── VOC2010_Context